charlietran/flowerhead/README.md

 Thanks
 ------
-I made most of this project while in the Fall 2018 batch at the [Recurse Center](https://www.recurse.com/) in Brooklyn, NY.
-It's a wonderful organization that I recommend you check out!
+* The folks at [Recurse Center](https://www.recurse.com/) in Brooklyn, where I coded most of the game.
+It's a wonderful organization, check them out.

-This game wouldn't exist without the help of:

 * [Eli Piilonen](https://twitter.com/2darray) for making [Tiny
   Playformer](https://2darray.itch.io/tinyplatformer), which helped me learn a ton about making a dynamic, responsive platformer